 The curriculum intent provides a consistent approach to the design and construction of programmes at different stages in each career pathway.
-The four main curriculum components consisting of traditional knowledge (Vocational or Academic, English, Mathematics, Digital and Work Experience, Wellness, Pastoral, Tutorial, Progress Reviews), Attributes Development, Global Literacy and Citizenship are combined to create differentiated programmes of study that provide the knowledge, skills and attributes learners need to progress between the stages of their chosen career pathway.
+The main curriculum components consisting of traditional knowledge (Vocational or Academic, English, Mathematics, Digital and Work Experience) combined with Personal Development and Progress Reviews, Career Readiness, Attributes Development, Global Literacy and Citizenship to create differentiated programmes of study that provide the knowledge, skills and behaviours learners need to progress between the stages of their chosen career pathway.

-T-Levels in Health, Digital, Business, Engineering, Education and Childcare are now being delivered.
+T-Levels in Health, Digital, Construction, Business, Engineering, Education, Early Years and Lab Sciences are now being delivered.
 Our planning principles for T Levels are designed to develop learners' skills, knowledge and intra-disciplinary habits of mind.
 The contextualisation of mathematics, English and Digital skills, with an emphasis on asynchronous learning, is designed to enhance and support learners' overall outcomes.
-The T Level curriculum is coherent and subject matter is logically sequenced, based upon advice from our close working relationship with local employers.
-The T Level qualifications offered have been expanded in response to Local Enterprise Partnerships (LEP) skills priorities.
+Subject matter in the T Level curriculum is logically sequenced and coherent, based upon advice from our close working relationship with local employers.
+The T Level qualifications offered have been expanded in response to Local Enterprise Partnerships skills priorities.

-Skills Bootcamps which are employer-led, short, flexible courses that enable adults to retrain, upskill, secure employment or progress are being delivered.
+Skills Bootcamps are employer-led, short, flexible courses that enable adults to retrain, upskill, secure employment or progress are being delivered.
 They are one of the government's five priority training areas together with T Levels, apprenticeships, free courses for jobs and Higher Technical Qualifications.
-Skills Bootcamps, last up to 16 weeks and can be classroombased, online or blended delivery.
-Bootcamps in Life Sciences are being delivered and this will be extended to include Green Skills (E-Bikes and E-Vehicles), Digital Skills and Cyber Security.
+Skills Bootcamps, last up to 16 weeks and can be classroom-based, online or blended delivery.
+We deliver bootcamps in Green Skills (E-Bikes, E-Vehicles and